mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 Host: client.example.com
 ~~~

 Using path components enables supporting multiple clients per host.
-This is required in some complex client hosting configurations.
+This is required in some complex client configurations.
 This use of ".well-known" is for supporting multiple clients per host; unlike its use in RFC 5785 {{!RFC5785}}, it does not provide general information about the host.

 ## Client Metadata Response